 Land Arts Documentary

-Sam Douglas, creator of Citizen Architect, began work in 2011 on a film about Land Arts of the American West tentatively titled Moving Mountains: Land Arts of the American West.
+Sam Douglas, creator of Citizen Architect, began work in 2011 on a film about Land Arts of the American West tentatively titled Moving Mountains: Land Arts in the New West.
 Sam has a keen eye, great heart, and is a wonderful story teller.
 He raised initial funds to support the shooting in 2011 through United States Artists.
 Information about the project, and how to support it, can be found at Austin Film Society – Moving Mountains.

 Land Arts in the New York Times